tilly111/KiloGrid_IRIDIA/README.md

 ### Starting the KiloGui

 First you have to open the gui project.
-Its located at
+It is located at

 ```
 C:\kilogrid_software\kilogrid_software\src\KiloGUI